 In 1996, the New York Attorney General’s office brought fraud claims against Monsanto, alleging false advertising of Roundup.
 Monsanto was forced to cease and desist its advertising claims in the state of New York; the company can no longer advertise Roundup as safe for human use.
 However, in most other states, Monsanto is still free to advertise Roundup as it wishes.

 Our lawyers handling Monsanto Roundup lawsuits are available to discuss your case at no cost to you.
 Our Roundup cancer attorneys work on a contingency basis, meaning you’ll pay no legal fees unless we win for you.

-Family safety attorneys at OnderLaw, LLC provide superior legal services to families harmed by dangerous drugs and consumer products.
+Family safety attorneys at OnderLaw provide superior legal services to families harmed by dangerous drugs and consumer products.